SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 to identify the nature of the problem.
 The problem `name` and `description` will often help narrow down the specifics of the problem.

-For general information about problem messages and error handling, [visit error handling and problem details][technical-reference-problems].

 ### Contractual error types